Unveiling patterns in xorshift128+ pseudorandom number generators: Analysis of xorshift128+

 \begin{example} Suppose $n=3$, i.e., we consider three-bit precision.
 Then, among $4^3=64$ pairs $(x, y)$, we showed that at least one of $x\oplus y =x+y, x-y, y-x$ occurs for $3\cdot3^3-3\cdot2^3+1=58$ pairs: only $64-58=6$ exceptions exist.
 For $n=4$, among $256$ pairs, $196$ pairs satisfy one of the three relations. \end{example}

-In the analysis of xorshift128+, we do not use the above theorem: it is proved to show that exclusive-or is close to sum and subtraction, the assumption used in the previous section.
-For xorshift128+, we use the following theorem and proposition.
+In the analysis of xorshift128+, we do not use the above lemma, which was only proved to show that xor is close to sum and subtraction.
+For xorshift128+, we use the following lemma and propositions.